tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 `data` is the request we sent to the Cloud Function. `data.text` is our message.

 `context` is information such as the user's userID, etc. More on this in the official documentation.

-### Async call

-Let's write the results to a different location in Firestore.
-This will require an async call to Firestore.

 ### `httpsCallable` vs. `httpsCallableFromURL`